 The objective of this project is designed to assist crime laboratories' assessment of new separation techniques and gauge the feasibility of implementation.
-The first objective of this project is an assessment of the expected gain in resolution and sample throughput for a drug identification unit using a combination of Fast GC and hydrogen carrier gases.
-This area of application is prime ground for realizing the full potential of Fast GC - H2.
+The first objective of this project is an assessment of the expected gain in resolution and sample throughput in ignitable liquid and drug identification analysis using a combination of Fast GC and hydrogen carrier gases.
+This area of application is prime ground for realizing the full potential of Fast GC - H_2 .
 In 2008, a joint project funded by the Midwest Forensics Resource Center between the University of Wisconsin - Platteville (UWP) and the Wisconsin State Crime Laboratory - Madison demonstrated incredible reductions of over 50% in retention times of ignitable liquids from arson debris using the Fast GC.
 This study also found that the use of hydrogen as a carrier gas more than compensated for resolution losses related to Fast GC.
 In fact, the more compressible hydrogen carrier produced improvements in resolution for the Fast GC analysis compared to a conventional GC technique using helium carrier gas (p < 0.01).
-Fast GC-H2 separation of drug identification samples could potentially decrease retention times of straightforward matrices to several tens to a few hundred seconds.
-This presentation addresses the limiting factors of this technique including the scanning rate of the quadrupole mass spectrometer and effects on detection limits of illicit drugs.
+Fast GC- H_2 separation of drug identification samples could potentially decrease retention times of straightforward matrices to several tens to a few hundred seconds.
+In addition to presenting the 2008 results to the AAFS, this presentation addresses the limiting factors of this technique including the scanning rate of the quadrupole mass spectrometer and effects on detection limits of illicit drugs.